 How to Apply

-3. Course proposal, including costs of required texts, etc.
+3. Course proposal, including required text costs, etc. (A draft syllabus is encouraged).

-6. Letter of endorsement from the department chair
+9. Letter of endorsement from the Department Chair.

 Funding

-It is the department’s responsibility to ensure that the student’s time is spent appropriately.
+The Dean’s Office expects the department to ensure the student’s time is spent appropriately.